dgroomes/algolia-playground/README.md

 Follow these instructions to build and serve a web page that hosts Algolia search controls:

+1. Pre-requisite: Node.js
+   * I used version 18.17.1
-1. Install dependencies:
+2. Install dependencies:
    * ```shell
      npm install
      ```
-1. Build and serve the page continuously with the development server:
+3. Build and serve the page continuously with the development server:
    * ```shell
      npm start
      ```
-1. Open the page and try it out
+4. Open the page and try it out
    * Open the browser to <http://localhost:1234>.
    * Search for something, like "Node.js".
 The page is making requests to the Algolia servers to execute the search.